Jayan0431/Cloud-Storage/README.md

 # ☁️ Cloud Storage Bucket

-Cloud storage buckets are used by organizations to store files like images, backups, and logs.
-It enables secure, scalable, and global access to data from anywhere.
+Cloud storage is used to store and share files online, such as project assets, backups, and media.
+It helps businesses and developers access data anytime, anywhere, and collaborate easily without worrying about local storage limits.